Charge gap and charge redistribution among copper and oxygen orbitals in the normal state of the Emery model: Discussion

 Our calculations thus show that the location of a system in the Zaanen-Sawatzky-Allen diagram can be constrained by the charge gap size and by the O hole content in the CuO$_2$ plane.
 Within this framework, clear microscopic trends emerge.
 As one possible example, we showed that systems with same charge gap size but different O hole content lie in different regions of the Zaanen-Sawatzky-Allen diagram, with systems at larger O hole content placed deeper in the charge transfer regime, i.e. in regions of higher $U_d$ and smaller $\Delta$.

 Note two main limitations of this approach: by focusing only on the $U_d$ and $\tilde{\epsilon}_p -\epsilon_d$ dependence of the charge redistribution in the CuO$_2$ plane, our calculations (i) ignore the differences between material-specific model parameters~\cite{Cedric:NatPhys2010, Weber2011, cedricApical, Cui:Science2022, BacqLabreuil:2025, Cui:NatComm2025}, and (ii) have not examined the role of other model parameters, including the interplay with the Cu-O hybridization $t_{pd}$, the next nearest-neighbor O-O hopping $t_{pp}'$ and the onsite Coulomb repulsion on the O orbitals $U_p$.
+In principle, $t_{pd}$ and $t'_{pp}$ can readily be tuned, although their impact on the Monte Carlo sign problem remain to be assessed.
+On the other hand, the inclusion of $U_p$ requires modifications of the CDMFT framework used in this work, since the oxygen orbitals cannot be integrated out.
+In particular, the segment formalism of CT-HYB cannot be used anymore in that case.
 Despite these limitations, we view the trends in our framework as a starting point for a better understanding of the physics of the Emery model.

-Furthermore, another possible interest of these findings derives from the proposal~\cite{Rybicki:NatComm2016, Jurkutat:PNAS2023} that the optimal superconducting transition temperature can be obtained by maximising the O hole content or by reducing the charge-transfer gap size.
+Furthermore, another possible interest of these findings derives from the proposal~\cite{Rybicki:NatComm2016, Jurkutat:PNAS2023} that the optimal superconducting transition temperature can be obtained by maximising the O hole content or by reducing the charge-transfer gap size (see also Ref.~\cite{Nicolas:PNAS2021}).
 Hence, our results would suggest that systems with high superconducting transition temperature should lie deeper in the charge-transfer regime and close to the metal-insulator boundary of the Zaanen-Sawatzky-Allen diagram, i.e. in regions of higher correlation strength $U_d$ and smaller bare charge-transfer energy $\Delta$.
 This is because systems in this regions satisfy the criteria of large O content and small charge-transfer gap.
 This current work thus provides a stepping stone for testing this hypothesis.
+For example, in the context of Fig.~\ref{fig:discussion}(a), this would imply that doping with holes a system at the point labeled by 2 in Fig.~\ref{fig:discussion}(a) would have a larger superconducting transition temperature than that obtained by doping with holes a system at the point labeled by 1.